 Dr. Robyn B. Faye, an OB-GYN with the Abington Primary Women's Healthcare Group, certified sex counselor and member of HealthyWomen's Women's Health Advisory Council, answers our questions about the rising rates of sexually transmitted diseases among older Americans.
 The interview was conducted via email and edited for length and clarity.

-HealthyWomen: According to the Centers for Disease Control and Prevention (CDC), sexually transmitted diseases (STDs) are on the rise among the general population.
+HealthyWomen: According to the Centers for Disease Control and Prevention (CDC), sexually transmitted infections (STIs) are on the rise among the general population.
 In 2018, there were nearly 2.5 million combined cases, a record high.
-Can you first speak to the rise in STDs overall?
+Can you first speak to the rise in STIs overall?
 What are some of the causes?

 Robyn Faye: That is a hard question to answer.
 I would not say that I see more in my office just starting in 2018.
 I would have to say that young people have always been sexual and education has always been lacking.
 Schools and parents don't do a good job teaching safe sex.

 Women may come out of a first marriage or age and transition into a lesbian marriage.
-All women, including trans women, need STD precautions.
+All women, including trans women, need STI precautions.